MBunko/Project-1/README.md

 ![ERD][Initial ERD]

-As you can see the initial diagram contains a user login table tied to the reviews, however this was not a part of the project specification and added unnecesary complication and potential issues to the project so as I started working on the project the design eventually evolved into the below diagram which matches the actual tables now stored in my MySQL server:
+As you can see the initial diagram contains a user login table tied to the reviews, however this was not a part of the project specification and added unnecessary complication and potential issues to the project so as I started working on the project the design eventually evolved into the below diagram which matches the actual tables now stored in my MySQL server:

 ![ERD2][ERD2]